You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 While Lucas knew he wanted to pursue a career in tech, he wasn’t sure how to begin his education.
 In fact, it took him a few tries before getting it right.
 “I started and gave up on several self-led online learn-to-code tutorials,” said Lucas.

-Self-paced programs can be fine, if that’s how you learn best.
-Rebekah Rombom, our General Manager of Online Programs, has used exercise to highlight different learning styles.
+Rebekah Rombom, our General Manager of Delivery, has used exercise to highlight different learning styles.
 If you want to get in shape, some people might just need a pair of sneakers and they’ll start running and working toward their goal.
 If you’re that type of person, you’ll be able to find success in a self-paced program.

 If you like having structure, maybe a social or a communal element, then maybe joining a gym is the right move for you.
 Similarly, joining a full-time online or in-person bootcamp will be the right move.
 You’ll have a support system and you won’t feel alone as you face challenges.